gaois/documental/docs/software/documental/deployment.en.md

 - static
 ```

 We created the build output folder in the previous step.
 The `docs` directory contains your Markdown documentation files.
-The `node_modules` folder is the same as that in your project root, *not* the folder at `src/node_modules`.
+The `node_modules` folder is the same as that in your project root, NOT the folder at `src/node_modules`.
 The `static` directory contains your static assets.

 As regards subsequent deployments: